ansible-collections/community.mongodb/README.md

 ### Roles

-These roles prepare servers with Debian-based and RHEL-based distributions to run MongoDB:
+These roles prepare servers with Debian-based and RHEL-based distributions to run MongoDB.
+These roles should not be used to manage MongoDB instances that have been previously installed or configured through other means.

 - `community.mongodb.mongodb_linux`: A simple role to configure Linux Operating System settings, as advised in the [MongoDB Production Notes](https://docs.mongodb.com/manual/administration/production-notes/).
 - `community.mongodb.mongodb_selinux`: Configure SELinux for MongoDB.